Well: Drilled wells

 Drilled wells are constructed using various types of drilling machines, such as top-head rotary, table rotary, or cable tool, which all use drilling stems that rotate to cut into the formation, thus the term "drilling."

-Drilled wells can be excavated by simple hand drilling methods (augering, sludging, jetting, driving, hand percussion) or machine drilling (rotary, percussion, down the hole hammer).
-Deeprock rotary drilling method is most common.
-Rotary can be used in 90% of formation types.
+Drilled wells can be excavated by simple hand drilling methods (augering, sludging, jetting, driving, hand percussion) or machine drilling (auger, rotary, percussion, down the hole hammer).
+Deep rock rotary drilling method is most common.
+Rotary can be used in 90% of formation types (consolidated).

-Drilled wells can get water from a much deeper level than dug wells can—often down to several hundred metres.
+Drilled wells can get water from a much deeper level than dug wells can − often down to several hundred metres.

 Drilled wells with electric pumps are used throughout the world, typically in rural or sparsely populated areas, though many urban areas are supplied partly by municipal wells.
 Most shallow well drilling machines are mounted on large trucks, trailers, or tracked vehicle carriages.
-Water wells typically range from 3 to 18 m deep, but in some areas can go deeper than 900 m.
+Water wells typically range from 3 to 18 m deep, but in some areas it can go deeper than 900 m.